 In the end, our internal testing has shown that it can run anything its more expensive cousins can do, with a marginal loss in FPS.

-However, one area in which we can safely say Lenovo blows its competitors out of the water is RAM.
+However, one area in which I can safely say Lenovo blows its competitors out of the water is RAM.

 This streaming laptop comes with a built-in 32GB of DDR4 RAM, which is more than any on the list so far, and in case that is not enough for you, you can even upgrade it to 64GB, which is way more than any application (or even a group of them) will need.
 Indeed, the RAM in this laptop is incredible.

 Furthermore, the connectivity is also superior to that of the competitors, with multiple USB 3.2 ports, a thunderbolt Type-C port, HDMI and Display ports that allow you to pair it up with an external monitor, an audio jack (which connects both speakers and microphone), as well as the more standard Ethernet, Wi-Fi, and Bluetooth 5.0 options.

 All these ports allow your Legion streaming laptop to connect to any other device you want to use with it, making it one of the best laptops for streaming currently available.

 Moving on to the storage capacity of the laptop, it possesses a 1TB SSD, which I believe should be standard for streaming laptops, as well as a slot for another SSD that supports an additional terabyte of storage, or even more if for some reason you need it.

 Once again, Lenovo outclasses its competition with far more storage capacity than any of its solutions.